beetleman/docker-eth-env/README.md

 ## IPC

-If you wand use ipc file is located on `/ipc/jsonrpc.ipc` so you can mount it if you wish.
+If you want use ipc file is located on `/ipc/jsonrpc.ipc` so you can mount it if you wish.

 [testrpc]: https://github.com/ethereumjs/testrpc